weifanjiang/Nullness_Lite/README.md

 chmod +x run_evaluation.sh
 ./run_evaluation.sh
 ```

-We provided most true positives with code examples running in JUnit, where the expected output of each test is an NPE.
+We provided some true positives with code examples running in JUnit, where the expected output of each test is an NPE.
 The code examples are under `eval_test` folder in the branch `annos_nc_all`.
 Or you can run the following commands to test these true positives:
 ```
 git clone https://github.com/NullnessLiteGroup/junit4/ junit4
 cd junit4